richard-sim/Adafruit-Huzzah-ESP8266-Basic-Breakout-PCB/README.md

 # Adafruit-Huzzah-ESP8266-Basic-Breakout-PCB
-PCB files for Adafruit Huzzah ESP8266 Basic Breakout
+PCB files for Adafruit Huzzah ESP8266 Basic Breakout **modified to have VHS (hackspace.ca) logo**.
+This is to ensure no confusion with genuine Adafruit products.

 Format is EagleCAD schematic and board layout